24 de agosto de 2023 • 12 min de leitura

 It's a straightforward process.
 We just need to focus on the parameters of our DAG:

-• dag_id: The name of the DAG.
+: The name of the DAG.start_date

-• task_id: The name of the task within the DAG.
+: The name of the task within the DAG.

 With these parameters in mind, we can restart Airflow, locate our DAG in the list of available DAGs on the home page, and enable it:

-As a result of our defined start_date and schedule_interval, we will observe two runs in Airflow: one for each interval.
+, we will observe two runs in Airflow: one for each interval.

 If all components function correctly, we will notice two new records in our database, corresponding to the two task runs.